Hand-in of the 2016 Stop the Maangamizi:We Charge Genocide/Ecocide Petition

 The aims of the wider ‘Stop the Maangamizi!’
 Campaign (SMWeCGEC) are to:

-- Increase recognition of and educate people about the Maangamizi, its causes, contemporary manifestations and consequences;
+- Promote Maatubuntununyansa* in order to increase recognition of and educate people about the Maangamizi, its causes, contemporary manifestations, consequences and solutions;

 - Gather evidence of the continuing impact of the Maangamizi as part of the process towards establishing the All Party-Parliamentary Commissions of Inquiry for Truth & Reparatory Justice at the levels of the Westminster Houses of Parliament and the European Parliament as well as the Ubuntukgotla Peoples International Tribunal for Global Justice;